 I came up with this tutorial for how to make an organized music practice binder for my son and I thought it may be useful to others.
-He plays piano for school and I needed to get his music binder more organized to easily keep track of his practice records, sheet music, and music rewards.
+He plays piano for school and I needed to get his music sheets and music binder more organized to easily keep track of his practice records, sheet music, and music rewards.

 Practice Is Easier With Music Binder Organization